 What are Those Soul-Reviving Strains

-It is included in Three Hundred and Fifty Portions of the Book of Psalms, Selected from Various Versions: with a Collection of Six Hundred Hymns, Adapted for Public Worship (London, 1829) which was edited by Josiah Pratt, and sometimes called Pratt's Collection.
-Some believe that it came for an earlier publication.
-They also commented that it is sometimes incorrectly attributed to J. Montgomery.
+The original author is unknown: The hymn is included in Three Hundred and Fifty Portions of the Book of Psalms, Selected from Various Versions: with a Collection of Six Hundred Hymns, Adapted for Public Worship aka Pratt's Collection (London, 1829) which was edited by Josiah Pratt.
+So it may have been written by him.
+However some sources believe that it came for an earlier publication, and others have commented that it is sometimes incorrectly attributed to J. Montgomery.

 With Long Meter (LM), tunes it has been set to include: